danielsaidi/website_danielsaidi/collections/_posts/2022/2022-07-01-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 }
 ```

-As you can see, the api:s are still rough even though we added a `textAttributes(at:)` function to the text view.
+As you can see, the code is still rough even though we added a `textAttributes(at:)` function to the text view.
 This is why we should add more extensions later, to make these operations easier.

 You can now add a `@StateObject private var context = RichTextContext()` to the test app and pass it into the `RichTextEditor`.
 When you move the text input cursor, the coordinator will sync the underline information with the context, which you can then use as you wish in SwiftUI.